johandry/VeDeV/README.md

 - [ ] **Testing**: Create a Rake file using ServerSpec to test.
 - [ ] **Push to Atlas**: Once the Vagrant box is ready upload it to Altas (previously VagrantCloud)
-- [ ] **Options**: Add more options to vedev.rb such as start, stop, update, init.
-Improve clean and build options.
+- [X] **Options**: Add more options to vedev.rb such as update, init; and improve clean and build options.
+- [ ] **More Options**: Add more options to vedev.rb such as up and down, to vagrant up && ssh and vagrant halt.

 ## Thanks